-You may feel alarmed when Scruffy whimpers during his sleep and may wonder if you should wake him up.
+You may feel alarmed when your dog whimpers during his sleep and may wonder if you should wake him up.
 As the popular saying goes "let sleeping dogs lie."
 Dogs can be quite vocal during their sleep often whimpering, crying, barking and even howling out loud.
 In most cases, there's nothing to worry about; chances are Mr. Sandman just sprinkled a touch of sleepy dust over Scruffy's forehead.

-Drifting into Dream World
+Drifting into dream world

-The brains of dogs, just like the brains of humans, undergo similar stages of electrical activity during sleep suggesting Fido also is capable of dreaming.
+The brains of dogs, just like the brains of humans, undergo similar stages of electrical activity during sleep suggesting your dog also is capable of dreaming.
 If you watch your dog carefully as he drifts into sleep, you may notice how his breathing at some point becomes shallow and irregular.
 Soon, you'll notice his eyelids moving quickly as if he was looking at imaginary images.
 These rapid eye movements occur during the REM phase which is when dreaming takes place.
 Muscle twitching and vocalizations such as whimpering often also are seen during this time.

 Humans may never know what dogs dream about, but some assumptions can be made.
 Most likely, dogs are reliving the memories of events that occurred earlier during the awake state, theorizes Matthew Wilson, a researcher of the Massachusetts Institute of Technology.
-So as Scruffy is twitching and moving his legs, it could be he's dreaming about some rabbits he chased earlier that day, or if he's whimpering, he may be recalling when you left him alone or gave him that dreaded pedicure he really dislikes.
+So as your dog is twitching and moving his legs, it could be he's dreaming about some rabbits he chased earlier that day, or if he's whimpering, he may be recalling when you left him alone or gave him that dreaded pedicure he really dislikes.